ADU Building in Miami Shores, FL

 ADU Building in Miami Shores Starts With the Existing Neighborhood Fabric

-Miami Shores is defined by established streets, consistent lot sizes, and homes that were built with a clear sense of spacing and proportion.
+Miami Shores is defined by established streets, consistent lot sizes, and homes that were built with a clear sense of spacing and proportion—a character echoed in landmarks like the Miami Shores Country Club and Barry University.
 Because of that, ADU building here is rarely about squeezing in extra square footage.
 It is about working within a neighborhood that already has a rhythm.

 Most homeowners in Miami Shores begin exploring ADU construction after living in their home for several years.
 Needs change slowly.
 A family member moves in.
 Work habits shift.
 Privacy becomes more important.
 The main house still works, but not quite the way it used to.